Alfresco/docs-alfresco/content-services/latest/admin/users-groups.md

 Use the Users tool to upload externally created users from within a comma-separated (CSV) file.

 When initially setting up the accounts for your users, it can be time consuming to create multiple users individually.
-Alfresco Content Services lets you create these users by uploading a file that contains the list of all your users.
+Content Services lets you create these users by uploading a file that contains the list of all your users.
 The file needs to contain the names and other details, separated by commas.

 You can create this file, either from a text file or from a Microsoft Office spreadsheet.
 You need to create the file